 Nia Wordlaw is a commercial airline pilot with more than 20 years of experience in the aviation industry.
 She holds a unique position in the field, where fewer than 1 percent of commercial airline pilots in the United States are African-American women.
 Wordlaw’s interest in flying began at the age of 10.

-Today she inspires others through Sisters of the Skies, a nonprofit that she co-founded to cultivate and promote minority women in the aviation industry through scholarship, mentorship, and emotional support.
+She co-founded a non-profit, Sisters of the Skies, to encourage and promote minority women in the aviation industry.
 Wordlaw was featured in the 2015 PBS film American Masters: The Women’s List, a documentary featuring 15 trailblazers such as Alicia Keys, Madeleine Albright, and Nancy Pelosi.
 She received the 2016 Egretha Award from African American Women in Business magazine, presented annually to extraordinary African-American women.
-She also was honored at the 2018 Council for Urban Professionals, for her extraordinary drive to inspire the next generation of young professionals.

 HOWARD P. WILLENS